spencerReith/PartSelect_ChatBot/README.md

 ```

-*note: running the agent reuqires Claude API 'ANTHROPIC_KEY' env variable to be set.
+*note: running the agent requires Claude API 'ANTHROPIC_KEY' env variable to be set.